josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 ## Why it matters

-I care because, frankly, those of us who do web development have worked damn hard to earn the proficiency we have, and we, like any other skilled laborer, deserve a measure of respect for that.
+I care because, frankly, those of us who do web development have worked damn hard to earn the proficiency we have, and we, like all other skilled laborers, deserve a measure of respect for our work.

 In my mind, considering web developers exactly the same thing as people who just showed up with access to an LLM is not just a gross misunderstanding of who we are and what we do; it's blatant denigration.